 Another thing to do is make sure not to disturb the sea life.
 Don’t touch the turtles, fish, or any other marine life in any way.
 Keep a safe distance to make sure your hands and feet or fins don’t disturb the underwater life.
 You are a guest in their home and must be respectful of that.

 Overall, just make sure to leave the area as you found it.
 Use natural products, like the reef-safe sunscreen, observe the marine life from a safe distance, and don’t leave anything behind.
 If there is anything you are unsure about, consult with your host at your accommodation or ask for advice at the local dive shop.

-After you’ve finished snorkeling, you can relax and enjoy this small seaside town for the rest of the afternoon.
+After you’ve finished snorkeling with the sea turtles, you can relax and enjoy Akumal for the rest of the afternoon.
 There are a few great restaurants right along the beach, such as Lol-Ha Restaurant.
 Have a cocktail and some tacos and enjoy the view!

 If you’ve got more time to spend in Akumal, find our full travel guide here.